OWASP/owasp-istg/src/03_test_cases/firmware/firmware_update_mechanism.md

 **Remediation**

-Proper authorization checks need to be implemented, which ensure that a firmware update can only be performed by individuals with certain logical access levels.
+Proper authorization checks need to be implemented, which ensure that a firmware update can only be performed by individuals with certain authorization access levels.

 **References**